mlc-ai/mlc-llm/docs/compilation/compile_models.rst

             python3 build.py --hf-path togethercomputer/RedPajama-INCITE-Chat-3B-v1 --target webgpu --quantization q4f16_0

-By executing the compile command above, we generate three parts that are needed to run the model:
+By executing the compile command above, we generate the model weights, model lib, and a chat config.

-- the quantized model weights and tokenizer,
-- the model library,
-- and chat config.

-We have detailed introduction of these three parts in :doc:`the project overview page </get_started/project_overview>`.
-You can check and identify each part using the commands below:
+We can check the output with the commands below:

 .. tabs::